Special Educational Needs and Disabilities

 11. How does school ensure that staff have the relevant training to support children with SEND?

-The Firvale Family of Schools ensures that all staff have access to a variety of training over each school year and will share expertise through the Family of Schools when needed.
+We ensure that all staff have access to a variety of training over each school year.
 Find out more

 12. How does the setting evaluate the effectiveness of its provision for learners with SEND and how often does it do this?